Bilaspur district, Chhattisgarh

 Bilaspur district is a district of the Chhattisgarh state of India.
 Bilaspur city is the headquarters of the district.
-As of 2011, it is the second most populous district of Chhattisgarh (out of 27), after Raipur.
+As of 2011, it was the second-most populous district in Chhattisgarh (out of 27 districts), after Raipur.

 Etymology

 The name of the district derived from the city of Bilaspur, the administrative headquarter of the district.
 The name "Bilaspur" originated from Bilasa Devi, a fisherwoman who founded this city, according to a legend.

 Geography

 Map in the Imperial Gazetteer of India showing the states of Bilaspur and Surguja, 1931.

 Bilaspur district is situated between 21º47' and 23º8' north latitudes and 81º14' and 83º15' east longitudes.
 The district is bounded by Gaurella-Pendra-Marwahi district on the north, Anuppur District and Dindori district of Madhya Pradesh state on the west, Kabirdham on the southwest, Durg and Raipur on the south and Korba and Janjgir-Champa on the east.
-The area of the district is 6377 km².
-Bilaspur is officially the judicial and cultural capital of Chhattisgarh and also boosts various cultural and social events.
+The area of the district is 3476 km².
+Bilaspur is officially the judicial and cultural capital of Chhattisgarh and also hosts various cultural and social events.
 The district is also an educational and medical hub of Chhattisgarh due to several hospitals, e.g. Apollo Hospital.
-Education at the primary and higher level has been considerably improved in the past decade due to the opening of several international standard schools ranging from D.A.V.
-Public School, Delhi Public School, San Francis H/S School, St. Xavier's H/S School, Maharishi Vidya Mandir and The Jain International School.
-The city has also been witnessed infrastructural growth for the past few years due to the several initiatives taken by the state government to improve the basic infrastructure of the city.
-Today, the city has two developed shopping malls (Rama Magneto Mall and 36 City Mall) which attract a large number of peoples, especially the youth from all over the state.
+Education at the primary and higher levels has been considerably improved in the past decade due to the opening of several schools of international standards, including D.A.V.
+Public School, Delhi Public School, San Francis H/S School, St. Xavier's H/S School, Maharishi Vidya Mandir, and The Jain International School.

+The city has also witnessed significant infrastructural growth for the past few years, owing to the several initiatives taken by the state government to improve the basic infrastructure.
+Today, the city has two developed shopping malls, (Rama Magneto Mall and 36 City Mall, which attracts a large number of people, especially the youth, from across the state.